 “I know a mom who gave her paid-off New York City apartment to her son and his wife because she felt like they would never be able to afford to buy on their own, but now she’s moved to Florida where she’s paying rent,” said Hounsell.
 “She herself has been widowed a long time so there is only one Social Security check coming in for her.
 I know a lot of examples like this of women giving money to their kids or grandkids when they don’t really have it to give.”

 Money continues to be a leading cause of stress in America, according to a recent study from the American Psychological Association (APA), which found nearly two-thirds (64 percent) of adults reported money and work each to be a stressor.
 Among respondents from Gen Z, the demographic cohort after millennials, 33 percent noted that personal debt was a significant source of stress.2

 Stress related to financial struggles can impact both psychological and physical health.
 Indeed, the APA report noted those who report high levels of stress about money often engage in unhealthy behaviors to manage that stress, adding that financial struggles may strain individuals’ cognitive abilities, which could perpetuate poor decision-making.

 More emotionally available

-Making your money a top priority yields another important benefit as well: Liberated from the weight of financial uncertainty, you restore a sense of balance that may enable you to be more emotionally available to your spouse, kids, friends, and career, said Hounsell.
+Making your money and financial security a top priority yields another important benefit as well: Liberated from the weight of financial uncertainty, you restore a sense of balance that may enable you to be more emotionally available to your spouse, kids, friends, and career, said Hounsell.
 By nurturing yourself, you can be more present for those you love.

 “If you have a plan and you know what is going to happen financially, you’re happier and less stressed,” said Hounsell.
 “It’s the not knowing that weighs you down.”